Ray11641/BoredPanda/README.md

 #1: PDFs are downloaded from Arxiv.
 I do not own any articles other than my own.
 Hence I am not going to upload them to this repository.
 #2: Neural Network training process is going to be extremely slow, if you need weights (parameters), you hafta wait!
 #3: I used Tensorflow and Chainer[^1], and not PyTorch.
 This technically is first large project with PyTorch.
 I am using PyTorch due to Chainer, and might write the implementations in Chainer.
 [^1]: If you don't know Chainer, you should check about it!
 The Define-by-run is because of them and the library is awesome.
+Link: https://chainer.org/

 ## Requirements